davide92/bitonic_sort/README.md

 # bitonic_sort
-Implementation of the bitonic sorting
+Project for the course of parallel computing with argument a implementation of the bitonic sorting with MPI.